qchenevier/MBA_memoire/doc/digitalization_organizations.md

 Innovations create indirect substitutes for consumer time, attention, and money.
 Information goods, powerful computing devices, and inexpensive digital communication is changing business and society. [@Gimpel2012]

+Since digital news and information content can now be produced by amateurs in addition to professionals: Internet and digitization are competence-destroying and disruptive for the newspaper industry. [@Karimi2015]

 The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web). [@Bharadwaj2013]